-Strategy Messages and Actions Ecosystems Health, Wildlife and Habitat Use of Halq'eméylem language in place names and signage Increased external agency engagement and sharing of messages in all interactions Stó:lō Heritage Policy and the S'ólh Téméxw Use Plan Sq'ewá:lxw Land Use Plan Cultural resource protection EOP t Protection The environmental management program and its Further develop community awareness and responsibility for the protection of our global environment.
+Strategy Messages and Actions Ecosystems Health, Wildlife and Habita Use of Halq'eméylem language in place names and signage Increased external agency engagement and sharing of messages in all interactions Stó:lō Heritage Policy and the S'ólh Téméxw Use Plan Sq'ewá:lxw Land Use Plan Cultural resource protection EOP Further develop community The environmental management program and its awareness and responsibility for the protection of our global environment.
 Operate an ongoing public education and engagement program to first introduce, and then continuously promote, the Environmental Management Plan and all of its components.
 Promote wellness, and ensure the health and safety of our members and all residents and guests on our land.
 Develop internal and external awareness with regard to local wildlife and habitat stewardship issues.
-Develop internal and external awareness with regard to species-at- risk.
-Undertake community involvement and provide community education programs on invasive species and the harm they can do.
-The environmental management program and its components The past and how planning can change the future Vision of the future Best practices Environmental operating procedures The connection between individual wellness, family wellness, community wellness, and environmental health Wildlife habitat and healthy ecosystems Rare and endangered species on our lands Plant and animal habitat protection Impacts of invasive species Traditional uses of animals and plants Traditional medicines Food and ceremonial goods The importance of ground and surface water protection Proper maintenance of septic systems Planning and protection processes Actively and consistently declare and practice inherent title and rights Continuously develop and strengthen Sq'ewá:lxw relationships with outside agencies which are responsibility for the wildlife values Undertake community involvement and provide community education programs on species-at-risk
+Develop internal and external awareness with regard to species-atrisk.
+Undertake community involvement and provide community education programs on invasive species and the harm they can do. components The past and how planning can change the future Vision of the future Best practices Environmental operating procedures The connection between individual wellness, family wellness, community wellness, and environmental health Wildlife habitat and healthy ecosystems Rare and endangered species on our lands Plant and animal habitat protection Impacts of invasive species Traditional uses of animals and plants Traditional medicines Food and ceremonial goods The importance of ground and surface water protection Proper maintenance of septic systems Planning and protection processes Actively and consistently declare and practice inherent title and rights Continuously develop and strengthen Sq'ewá:lxw relationships with outside agencies which are responsibility for the wildlife values community education programs on invasive species and the harm they can do